Reagan era: Reagan's presidency

-Bush's administration included many prominent figures from previous Republican administrations, including Donald Rumsfeld, Dick Cheney, and Colin Powell.
-Upon taking office, Bush signed a major tax cut, the Economic Growth and Tax Relief Reconciliation Act of 2001.
-After the September 11 attacks, the Bush administration launched the Afghanistan War and the War on Terror, a global conflict against al-Qaeda and other groups.
-In 2003, the administration launched the Iraq War, which deposed Iraqi leader Saddam Hussein.
-Despite the growing unpopularity of the Iraq War, Bush defeated Democrat John Kerry in the 2004 presidential election.
-In the two years after Bush's re-election, the Jack Abramoff scandals, the administration's handling of Hurricane Katrina, Bush's failed attempt to reform Social Security, and the Iraq War's continued unpopularity all weakened Bush's public standing.
-Aided by Bush's popularity and the Mark Foley scandal, Democrats won control of Congress in the 2006 elections.
-In 2008, a collapse in housing prices led to a major financial crisis, which marked the start of a prolonged economic downturn known as the Great Recession.
-In the 2008 presidential election, held in the midst of the financial crisis, Democrat Barack Obama defeated Republican John McCain.
-Obama defeated Republican nominee Mitt Romney and won re-election in 2012.
-In the 2016 presidential election, Republican nominee Donald Trump defeated Democratic nominee Hillary Clinton, despite losing the popular vote.
-In the 2020 presidential election, held in the midst of the COVID-19 pandemic, Democratic nominee and former Vice President Joe Biden defeated Trump.

 Popular culture

 Tom Clancy wrote three best-selling novels that illuminate the Reagan era: The Hunt for Red October (1984), Red Storm Rising (1986), and The Cardinal of the Kremlin (1988), which reflect Reagan-era Cold War values.
 The Soviet Union as an evil empire and the superiority of American values and technology are all themes both of Clancy's thrillers and Reagan's rhetoric.
 Policy elites used these novels (and the filming of one of them) to promote their ideas of national security to the American public.

 Kendrick Lamar has a song titled "Ronald Reagan Era" off of his 2011 album Section.80, and Killer Mike has a song titled "Reagan" off his 2012 album R.A.P.
 Music.
 Reagan appears as a character in the comic books The Dark Knight Returns (1986) and Legends (1986–87).